KangLin/RabbitVNC/README.md

 systems and architectures as both servers and clients.

 RabbitVNC is a high-speed version of VNC based on the TigerVNC and X.org code bases.
-RabbitVCS is a cross-platform libraries and programme.
+RabbitVNC is a cross-platform libraries and programme.
 The programme see https://github.com/KangLin/RabbitRemoteControl

 + Main repository: https://github.com/KangLin/RabbitVNC